THIS PAGE IS STILL UNDER CONSTRUCTION. Its content is accurate; more content will be added later.

 This website and the History MA Policy & Guidelines Manual contain specific information about the History MA program.
 For general information (tuition & fees, financial aid, etc.) about graduate study at Emporia State, please visit the Graduate School webpage.

 This program may be pursued full time or part time during the academic year.
 A number of courses are offered in the evenings, online and during the summer to accommodate distance and part-time students.

 Students may apply for admission and begin their coursework in any semester.
 No application deadlines exist, but early application in spring semester is encouraged.

 Full-time students who can be on campus during fall and spring semesters may apply for graduate teaching assistantships.
 Decisions are made for the entire academic year in the preceding spring semester; interested students should apply no later than March 15.

-Beginning in fall 2013, the MAT in Social Sciences has been merged with the MA History degree and is now the Social Sciences Concentration.
+Beginning in fall 2013, the MAT in Social Sciences has been merged with the MA History degree and is now the Social Sciences Education Concentration.
 The concentration allows students to specialize in American history, world history, geography, political science, anthropology, sociology, and economics in their master's-level studies.
 The concentration emphasizes mastery of the methods of teaching the social sciences within the professional educational context, with the aim of developing candidates' skills as Critical Thinkers, Creative Planners, and Effective Practitioners.
 The program prepares candidates for enhanced classroom performance by supporting state learning and assessment standards, integrating technology in the classroom, and advancing professional development.
 This is NOT a licensure program.